dylanpieper/chatalot/README.md

 #### Performance vs Safety Trade-Off

-When using parallel processing with `chat_future`, there's a trade-off between performance and safety:
+When using parallel processing with `chat_future`, there's a trade-off between safety and performance:

+-   **Maximum Safety**: Using a smaller `chunk_size` ensures progress is saved to the disk more frequently, allowing recovery if something goes wrong (default: number of prompts / 10)
 -   **Maximum Performance**: Setting `chunk_size` equal to the number of prompts results in a 4-5x faster processing speed but progress will not be saved to the disk until all chats are processed

 ``` r
 chat$batch(prompts, chunk_size = length(prompts))
 ```

--   **Maximum Safety**: Using a smaller `chunk_size` ensures progress is saved to the disk more frequently, allowing recovery if something goes wrong (default: number of prompts / 10)

 ## Features